UCF/Athena-Framework/docs/components/navs.md

 ---
 layout: docs
 title: Navs
-description: Documentation and examples for how to use Bootstrap's included navigation components.
+description: Documentation and examples for how to use Athena's included navigation components.
 group: components
 ---

-Navigation available in Bootstrap share general markup and styles, from the base `.nav` class to the active and disabled states.
+Navigation available in Athena share general markup and styles, from the base `.nav` class to the active and disabled states.
 Swap modifier classes to switch between each style.

 ## Contents